nautobot/nautobot/docs/plugins/development.md

         return self.name
 ```

 Once you have defined the model(s) for your plugin, you'll need to create the necessary database schema migrations as well.
-This can be done using the Django `makemigrations` management command:
+This can be done using the Django `makemigrations` management command.

+!!! note
+    A plugin must be installed before it can be used with Django management commands.
+If you skipped this step above, run `python setup.py develop` from the plugin's root directory.

 ```no-highlight
 $ ./manage.py makemigrations netbox_animal_sounds